Philippa Spurway Interior Architect

 Left-Side Steps

-These are the left side steps go down through the different levels of the garden.
+These are the steps on the left side that go down through the different levels of the garden.

-They are getting near to being completed and I am really happy with their lovely appearance, they look exactly as I had wanted them to.
+They are nearly complete, and I'm really happy with their lovely appearance, and they look exactly as I had envisioned.

 C4BB3288-B23E-4E43-BE7D-B30363D2D73D_1_105_c